nerves-project-attic/nerves_init_gadget/README.md

 end
 ```

-Finally, add the following configuration to your `config/config.exs` (replace
+Now add the following configuration to your `config/config.exs` (replace
 `:your_app)`:

 ```elixir